Borotín (Tábor District): Administrative division

+Etymology

+The name is derived from the personal name Borota, meaning "Borota's (court)".

 Geography

 Borotín is located about 10 km north of Tábor and 60 km south of Prague.
 It lies in the Vlašim Uplands.
-There are several ponds in the municipal territory.
+The highest point is the hill Dehetník at 680 m above sea level.
+There are several fishponds in the municipal territory.

 History

 The first written mention of Borotín is 1356.
 However, an old seal with the year 1333 was found, and according to the historians' theory, this is the year when Borotín was promoted to a market town.
 The church was first documented in 1373.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Borotín is the Church of the Ascension of the Lord.
+The main landmark of Borotín is the Church of the Ascension of Christ.
 It was built in the mid-14th century.
 Despite reconstructions in 1796 and 1863, it has a preserved Romanesque nave and Gothic tower.

 The romantic ruins of Borotín Castle are located on the shore of the Starozámecký Pond.
 It was built in the 14th century.
 In 1623, during the Thirty Years' War, the castle was burned down.
 In the first half of the 19th century, part of the castle was demolished and the stone was used for construction purposes by villagers.
 The rest of the cylindrical tower and the adjacent Gothic palace have been preserved from the castle.